China Eastern Airlines Review : Is it the best budget airlines in Asia?

 A young Chinese mother (younger than me) with a baby was sitting in a crowded middle front row (it’s the seats up against the TV wall) .
 She wanted to move to an aisle seat for more comfort for her and her child.
 The flight attendant approached me to ask if I would voluntarily downgrade my aisle seat in exchange for that mother’s shit seat in a crowded aisle.
 Hells NO!

-Now I occasionally get that Asian cultures assume I’m they’re nationality.
-It happens all the time.
-As a result, certain Asian cultures treat me like a second rate citizen, expecting me to assume their cultural hierarchy.
-I am assuming that in Chinese custom, only specific customers are king and it is not all equal.
-But nope, full-blooded American here! (raises hand) I took the specific effort to reserve my aisle seat online in advance.
-This was an 11 hour+ flight and I have long legs, which periodically cramps (I’m obviously not doing any yoga there!).
-Not to mention, a mild case of undiagnosed claustrophobia.
+I took the specific effort to reserve my aisle seat online in advance.
+This was an 11 hour+ flight and I have long legs, which periodically cramps (I’m obviously not doing any yoga in my seat!).
+Not to mention, a mild case of undiagnosed claustrophobia and lower back issues.
 I also have a weak bladder so I’m constantly going to the bathroom.
-There was no way I was giving up my aisle seat!
+There was no way I was giving up the economy aisle seat made the effort to reserve in advance!

 After that subsided, the tiny Chinese grandmother next to me, started complaining to the attendant that she needed my aisle seat because her “legs” were not comfortable.
 Again, the same Chinese flight attendant requested I voluntarily downgrade my aisle seat for tiny granny’s middle-of-the-row seat, stating that the grandmother had a cane.
 WTF?
 The attendant lingered again.
 When does No not mean NO???